Kelli Tungate is Executive Director at Seniorlink.

 "What's that, like, a social worker?"

-Health care case managers (known as Care Managers here at Seniorlink) often have to explain what it is they do for work when asked by folks from outside the world of health care.
-Many are registered nurses or licensed social workers, titles that help explain their background and skill set, but the case management aspect of their current role requires further explanation.
-There are already doctors, nurses, and social workers – so what's this other role in the mix?
+Health care case managers (known as Care Managers here at Seniorlink) often must explain what it is they do for work when asked by folks from outside the world of healthcare.
+Many are registered nurses or licensed social workers, titles that help explain their backgrounds and skill sets, but the case management aspect of their current role requires further explanation.

-Someday soon I believe case managers won't have to do so much explaining.
-That's because they are at the vanguard of complex care management, a key segment of health care that is only growing in importance as the nation gets older.
+Case managers are at the vanguard of complex care management, a key segment of health care that is only growing in importance as the nation gets older.
 Debilitating diseases like Alzheimer's are becoming more prevalent while at the same time home- and community-based care options are multiplying – in fact, these options have taken a clear lead over traditional facility-based care in terms of spending by Medicaid, the nation's largest payer for long-term care.

 But they are far more than just great conversationalists and trusted confidants.
 Their organizational skills, their judgment to determine what resources are needed, and their ability to marshal those resources are all marks of the unique set of traits and skills that are found in case managers.
 It's this combination of abilities that lead to Care Managers being instrumental in outcomes such as a 40% reduction in ER visits and 23% reduction in hospitalizations, as we found was the case in our CarePlus program.

-This week, on the occasion of National Case Management Week, I hope you will join me in celebrating case managers for all they do to improve care for the most vulnerable and complex populations.
+Case Managers provide critical, thoughtful care to a population in need.
+They balance healthcare protocol with bedside manner and prompt, professional service.
+I hope you will join me in celebrating case managers for all they do to improve care for the most vulnerable and complex populations.